 Screen time, as the name suggests, allows you to set the hours in which your child can use their devices.
 This is done via a grid the shows each hour of each day and you just click the ones that you want available to them.
 The setting also has an option to cover the Xbox One as well (as do all of the family settings), so you can ensure your little ones don’t switch to their console once the daily allowance has been used up.

-App limits appears to be preview only at the time of writing, but once enabled it will give parents the options of setting time limits on specific apps.
-Currently this only supports those installed from the Microsoft store, and even then there are exceptions such as Skype, Spotify, and WhatsApp.
+App limits appear to be preview only at the time of writing, but once enabled it will give parents the options of setting time limits on specific apps.
+Currently, this only supports those installed from the Microsoft Store, and even then there are exceptions such as Skype, Spotify, and WhatsApp.

-Next there’s Spending.
-In here you can top-up your child’s Microsoft account with money they can then use to buy things online.
+Next, there’s Spending.
+In here you can top-up your child’s Microsoft account with money that t can then use to buy things online.
 This could be in-game purchase or whatever else they choose.
-A couple of settings give you the option of requiring any transaction to be authorised by you or just to receive an email after money has been spent.
+A couple of settings give you the option of requiring any transaction to be authorised by you or just to receive an email after the money has been spent.

 How do I set up parental controls on Windows 8?

 As Microsoft introduced the family settings feature in Windows 8, you’ll find the steps above should be pretty much identical when it comes to getting them up and running.